Having a baby is hard. Breastfeeding is hard. Having a fussy breastfed baby is really hard.

 - Temporarily use a shield

 I used a shield with my second baby, and it helped her correct her latch VERY quickly.
 Just make sure that your baby doesn’t become dependent on it.
+The important thing is to use it only for as long as it takes to solve the problem.

 Related: Breastfeeding Latch Help

-Cow’s Milk Allergy Or Other Food Intolerance
+5. Cow’s Milk Allergy Or Other Food Intolerance

-MOST of the time, breastfeeding moms are able to eat whatever they want but sometimes avoiding certain foods can help eliminate gas, colic, or reflux.
-With both of my babies, this was not the case.
-In order to continue breastfeeding them, I had to completely cut dairy and soy from my diet.
+MOST of the time, a breastfeeding mom’s diet doesn’t have to change and moms are able to eat whatever they want but sometimes avoiding certain foods can help eliminate gas, colic, or reflux.
+Once eating a ton of broccoli caused my baby to scream for hours.

 I believe it’s more common than the most medical professionals think.